hAbd0u/pyramids/README.md

    - Field `publisher` for the public key
    - Field `date`  for the time stamp
-   - Field`signed-date` for the signed time stamp
+   - Field`signed-date` for the signed time stamp.
+Signature with the private key

 ### Extend `Eternitas`-Object ###